 Whoever doesn’t have a seat is out of the game, and the game continues until there is only one chair between two people.

-In order to play this game virtually, the party must use breakout rooms as well as share music from one of the participant’s devices, which can act as the host of the game.
+In order to play this game virtually, the party must use breakout rooms and share music from one of the participant’s devices, which can act as the host of the game.

 Once the music stops, everyone needs to attempt to join the room, and the host will keep an eye on who leaves the main meeting to determine who is out each round.